-Similarly, ItemVariationData subtables can also combine delta values with 32-bit and 16-bit representations.
-An optimizing compiler can organize deltas into different subtables using 32-bit and 16-bit representations in some, but 16-bit and 8-bit representations in others, with columns re-ordered in each case to provide the most efficient representation of deltas.

 Note that multiple subtables are necessary only if the number of distinct delta-set data exceeds 65,536.
 Multiple subtables may also be used, however, to provide more compact data representation.
 There are different ways that the delta data can be made more compact.

 First, deltas with a value of zero have no impact on their target items.
 If there are several delta-set rows that have a zero delta for the same region, then those rows could be moved into a subtable that does not reference that region.
 As a result, there will be fewer delta values in each row, making the size of data for those rows smaller.

 Also, some delta values require 16-bit representations, but some require only 8 bits.
 For a given subtable, deltas in each row correspond in order to the regions that are referenced, but the ordering of regions has no effect.
 Hence, regions and corresponding deltas within each row can be re-ordered.
 Thus, regions that require 16-bit delta representations can be ordered together.
-The itemVariationData format specifies a count of regions (columns) for which a 16-bit delta representation is used, with the remaining deltas in each row using 8 bits.
+The ItemVariationData format specifies a count of regions (columns) for which a 16-bit delta representation is used, with the remaining deltas in each row using 8 bits.
 By reordering columns, the size required for a given delta-set row can potentially be reduced.
 If a set of rows have similar requirements in regard to which columns have deltas requiring 16-bit versus 8-bit representations, then those rows can be moved into a subtable with a column order that allows a maximal number of deltas using 8-bit rather than 16-bit representations.

+Similarly, ItemVariationData subtables can also combine delta values with 32-bit and 16-bit representations.
+An optimizing compiler can organize deltas into different subtables using 32-bit and 16-bit representations in some, but 16-bit and 8-bit representations in others, with columns re-ordered in each case to provide the most efficient representation of deltas.

 Note that there is minimal overhead for each subtable: 10 bytes (6 bytes in the subtable header and 4 bytes for the offset in the parent table) plus 2 bytes for each region that is referenced.

 A complete delta-set index involves an outer-level index into the ItemVariationData subtable array, plus an inner-level index to a delta-set row within that subtable.
 A special meaning is assigned to a delta-set index 0xFFFF/0xFFFF (that is, outer-level and inner-level portions are both 0xFFFF): this is used to indicate that there is no variation data for a given item.
 Functionally, this would be equivalent to referencing delta-set data consisting of only deltas of 0 for all regions.